jmarkowski/codeviz/README.md

 * [Windows](http://graphviz.org/download)
 * [Solaris](http://graphviz.org/download)

-Once installed, make sure that you have these tools in your environment path.
+Once graphviz is installed, ensure that it is available in your environment.

-To install `codeviz` into your system:
+Finally, to install `codeviz` onto your system:

     $ git clone https://github.com/jmarkowski/codeviz.git
     $ cd codeviz